 A cost that is only occurred if the Class proceeds, running costs can also be referred to as a "variable" cost.

-Go to the Budget tab in the Class window.
+Go to the Budget section in the Class window.
 Here you can see a list of income and expenses for the Class, plus a summary of the Actual and Projected income and expenses.

 If you have already added a tutor and added a payroll amount, you may already have a cost assigned for the tutor wage.

-To add a tutor wage, you need to have already assigned the tutor to the Class.
+If you've added the tutor but don't see their wage, add their tutor wage manually.
+Click the + button next to the Budget heading, then click Tutor pay and select the tutor you wish to add, you need to have already assigned the tutor to the Class.
 You can then define the rate and any associated oncosts.
 Note that for the tutor wage to be automatically calculated, the tutors name has to be ticked for the sessions they are teaching in the Class timetable.

-Expenses can also be added.
-These may include items like room hire, student textbooks and advertising charges.
+Additional expenses and income can also be added by clicking the + button and selecting the option you're after.
+Expenses may include items like room hire, student textbooks and advertising charges.
 Some expenses may be considered 'sunk', that is, they are incurred even if the Class is cancelled.

 The Actual summary will show the income and expense given the current students enrolled in the Class.
 To set an estimate, or budget, type the number of expected students in the Projected field.
 The income and expenses will then be calculated accordingly.